Exclude content types

 Since the 2.2.20 version, Permalink Manager ignores custom post types and taxonomies that have both the "query var" and "rewrite" properties set to false.
 This modification was done primarily to prevent the plugin from saving custom permalinks for content items that are not supposed to have their own public URLs.

 If you need to employ them for whatever reason, please make sure that the ""Exclude content types" strict mode" option is turned off in the options.
-As a result, the content types that are excluded by default will appear in the "General settings -> Exclude content types" section.
+As a result, the content types that are excluded by default will appear in the "Exclusion settings -> Exclude content types" field.

 Exclude content types (strict mode)